LaureBerti/CleanEx/README.md

 Installation and Usage
 =================

-1. Download or clone CleanEx repo.
+1. *Download or clone CleanEx repo.*

-2. To run CleanEX, you can use the following command from your terminal:
+2. *Run CleanEX* usingthe following commandline from your terminal:

-``python cleanex.py ./experiments/treeStruct.csv ./experiments/treeFeatures.csv "root" -o ./experiements/out.csv -f  "n7" -m "1,0,0,0"
+``python cleanex.py ./experiments/treeStruct.csv ./experiments/treeFeatures.csv "root" -o ./experiments/out.csv -f  "n7" -m "1,0,0,0"
 ``
 where:
 * two input files are required and placed in the `./experiments` folder: they  describe the full cleaning pipeline (with all alternative cleaning strategies explored with an automated data curation system): 1) `treeStruct.csv` stores the structure of the cleaning pipeline space represented as a tree, and 2) `treeFeatures.csv` gives the description of each node (or step of each cleaning strategy) with the following headers: